It’s

 Drive, the dominant trees are cedar elm and hackberry.
 Less common but scattered everywhere through

-the park are bois d’arc, soapberry, gum bumelia, Shumard oak, white mulberry,
+the park are bois d’arc, soapberry, gum bumelia, Texas oak, white mulberry, red

 Trinity